Rizurf-Development-Team/rizurf_software_interview_case_study_beginner/README.md

 ### Web Development Assessment

+## In this section, basic authentication, database techniques and CRUD functions will be tested on the candidates.

+### Administrator
-- [ ] Authentication  - login & signup
+- [ ] Authentication  - signup, login and logout
-- [ ] User will be able to create new product
+- [ ] Admin will be able to create new product
-- [ ] User will be able to view all their own created product
+- [ ] Admin will be able to view all their own created product
-- [ ] User will be able to modify/update specific product
+- [ ] Admin will be able to modify/update specific product
-- [ ] User will be able to remove/delete specific product
+- [ ] Admin will be able to remove/delete specific product
 - [ ] Additional Feature (optional)